NooreldeenAbd/Camping_Website/README.md

 # Camps
 A Website Where someone could post about camp grounds and leave reviews, built with ejs, express, mongoDB, and Bootstrap.

-This project is currently in finished, however, it isn't deployed yet.
-Check back soon for that!
+This project is currently finished, however, it isn't deployed yet.
+Check back soon for a live demo!

 # Preview